slorber/react-nested-loader/README.md

   // The "error" prop to use for injecting the rejection error when this happen
   errorProp: "error",

-  // The "api" prop that will be injected into your component for manual control (ie send promises to handle)
+  // The "api" prop that will be injected into your component for manual control
-  apiProp: "reactNestedLoader",
+  apiProp: false,

   // You might want to log the intercepted errors?
   // Sometimes you want to only display the promise error temporarily (for example, make the button blink on error)